data-edu/data-science-in-education/17-learning-more.Rmd

 ### Where to share

 There are many ways to share your work online.
-For rapid-fire conversational sharing---Twitter.
+For rapid-fire conversational sharing, try Bluesky.
 Be sure to use the hashtag "#rstats" to reach more data scientists.
 For long-form sharing, consider posting to a data science blog. @robinson18's blog post *Advice to aspiring data scientists: start a blog* is wonderful inspiration for getting started.

 If you decide to post to a blog, there are tools to help you post data science content regularly.
-As noted earlier, @xie2019blogdown's {blogdown} is designed to help you create websites using R Markdown and a static website creator called "Hugo".
-Blogdown makes it easy to create, run, and publish code directly from R Studio. @hill2017 has a great introduction on getting started with blogdown.
+As noted earlier, @xie2019blogdown's {blogdown} is designed to help you create websites using R Markdown and a static website creator called "Hugo". {blogdown} makes it easy to create, run, and publish code directly from RStudio. @hill2017 has a great introduction on getting started with {blogdown}.

-When you do share a blog post or a tweet, broadcast what you have to say!
-On Twitter, use hashtags or "at" other community members to include them in the Tweet.
+When you do share a blog or a social post, broadcast what you have to say!
+On Bluesky, use hashtags or "at" other community members to include them in the message.
 On your blog, use blog aggregators that help share your posts with a wider audience.
 Here are two aggregators to get you started:

 * R Weekly newsletter (https://rweekly.org/)
 * R Bloggers (https://www.r-bloggers.com)

 Finally, share the love by engaging your fellow data scientists!
-Retweet others, leave comments, and interact with the vibrant data science and R communities online.
+Repost others, leave comments, and interact with the vibrant data science and R communities online.

 ## Welcome others